His Word is Eternal June 15

 Thou shalt keep them, O Lord, thou shalt preserve them from this generation forever.

 I wish I could keep my word as good as God keeps His.
 If you want a standard to look up to, look no farther than the Bible.

-Combined there were 875 scrolls recovered including the famous copper scroll of the book of Isaiah.
+There were 875 scrolls recovered, including the famous copper scroll of the book of Isaiah.
 They included every book of the old testament except for the book of Esther.